-Leon Goretzka: 10 things on the Bayern Munich midfield marauder
+Leon Goretzka: 10 things on the legendary former Bayern Munich midfield marauder

-From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich's Leon Goretzka has asserted himself at the top of domestic and international football.
+From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich legend Leon Goretzka had a meteoric rise to the top of domestic and international football - and never looked out of place until his departure in 2026.

 bundesliga.com retraces his path to footballing stardom from Bochum to Bayern...